When deploying tank monitors - configuring the Tank Utility Portal with the correct information is essential to:

 - Tank Percentage

-- Ideal Delivery Line - To maximize your efficiency this is when we would recommend filling the tank.
+- Ideal Delivery Line - To maximize your efficiency this is when we recommend filling the tank, but not before

 - Usage Graph